trussworks/Engineering-Playbook/practices/appeng/adrs/0002-distributed-tracing.md

   - some OpenTelemetry libraries and tools may trail their vendor-supported counterparts
   - instrumentation for tracing may be a vector for performance overhead
+  - the specification is relatively new so you may have to use pre-1.0 versions of some libraries

 ## Why is this Applicable to the Practice as a Whole